lekhrajdinkar/solution-engineer/01_aws/04_network/03_VPC-4-tolologies.md

   - ![img.png](../99_img/vpc-3/ecmp.png)
 - shared with multiple aws account **
 - AWS Transit Gateway with `Resource Access Manager` (RAM)
+- can scale the  **VPN throughput**  :dart:
+  - with `equal cost multi-path` (ECMP) routing support over multiple VPN tunnels.
+  - A single VPN tunnel still has a maximum throughput of 1.25 Gbps.
+  - If you establish multiple VPN tunnels to an **ECMP-enabled** transit gateway, it can scale beyond the default maximum limit of 1.25 Gbps.
+  - You also must enable the **dynamic routing option** on your transit gateway to be able to take advantage of ECMP for scalability.
 ---
 ## more example:
 ![img.png](../99_img/refactor/01/img.png)